ton-blockchain/tolkfmt/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on:
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-- Development setup
-- Building and testing
-- Submitting changes
-- Publishing releases

 ## License